LitoKarageorgou/LitoKarageorgou/README.md

 ### 📁 Selected Works
 Check out my portfolio for a showcase of my favourite projects:
 [github.com/LitoKarageorgou/portfolio](https://github.com/LitoKarageorgou/portfolio)

-###🙋‍♀️ About Me
-Passionate about crafting web interfaces that are functional, thoughtful, and user-aware, with a constant drive to learn and improve.

 ### 🌐 Connect with Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?logo=linkedin&logoColor=white&style=flat-square)](https://www.linkedin.com/in/lito-karageorgou/)